 With ODBC, the link is not dynamic, which means that you must execute the command every time that you want the data exchange to happen.
 However, you can incorporate ODBC queries into a macro, so that you can easily execute the command repeatedly.

 To use ODBC in Minitab, you must have the following items on your computer.
 For more information, contact your database system administrator.

-If you have a 64-bit release of Windows and you want to create a system DSN (machine data source) using the Windows ODBC Data Source Administrator, you must use the 32-bit ODBC Data Source Administrator.
-To start this administrator, browse to C:\Windows\SysWOW64\odbcad32.exe.
+To create a system DSN (machine data source) using the Windows ODBC Data Source Administrator, you must use the ODBC Data Source Administrator that matches the number of bits for your version of Minitab.